Harry Enfield & Chums: Mister Dead the Talking Corpse

 Parody of the US TV sitcom Mister Ed, with the talking horse replaced by a talking corpse in a casket, played by Whitehouse.

 Modern Dad

 An old-fashioned father, looking and sounding suspiciously like Enfield's own, who struggles to accept his son's homosexuality.
 While he does make a genuine effort, he often makes tactless remarks and Freudian slips ("Make yourself at homo... er, at HOME!") and judgements based on stereotypes.
 For example, going up to a pink Fiat Panda that he assumed was his son's car or offering to order Babycham at the local pub.
 As the series progresses, the son becomes increasingly frustrated by his father's behaviour around his boyfriend.
-The boyfriend's name is initially "Dominic" but changes to "Shaun", though this was only revealed for the purposes of a joke acknowledging that the role had been recast.
-Shaun is played by Ewen Bremner in several episodes.
+The boyfriend's name is initially "Dominic" but changes to "David", though this was only revealed for the purposes of a joke acknowledging that the role had been recast.
+"Dominic" is played by Ewen Bremner in several episodes.